aryann28/Tourism-website/README.md

 # Tourism-website
-This is a travel website where people can register themselves as traveler and book the hotels and flight.
+This is a html,css,php & javascript based travel website where people can register themselves as traveler and book the hotels and flight.